braboj/tutorial-testing/README.md

 After the development of the product and no further bugs are discovered the non-functional testing is used to validate the software.

-- Is the product API usable by the client?
+- Is the product API covering the requirements by the client?
 - Is the product more performant than previous releases or competiors?
 - Is the software secure to be used in trusted enviromnents?
 - Is the software robus enough to handle large amount of data?